Communities

 General comments

-Martin Bonner‭ wrote almost 4 years ago · edited almost 4 years ago
+Martin Bonner‭ wrote about 4 years ago · edited about 4 years ago

 "A good reason" for not doing import at the top of a module is when you have a lot of imports which are slow and rarely used.
 Only doing them when required can speed up the normal case. import normal_caveat # premature optimization is the root of all evil